Muhammad Ibrahim Joyo: Awards and recognition

+Books

-Joyo has translated and written a number of books.
+Joyo had translated and written a number of books.
 He had many translations of famous European books to his credit.
-He has been writing on Sindh and Sindhi for 70 years.
+He had been writing on Sindh and Sindhi people for 70 years.

-In 2013, he received a literary award from the Pakistan Academy of Letters. and also honorary degrees from the renowned universities.

-He had written many story books and text books for school children, prefaces, debates and a lot of essays.
+He also wrote many story books and text books for school children, prefaces, debates and a lot of essays.

+An often-repeated quote by him was:

+"My soul guided my pen whenever I sat down to write my books".

 Joyo was well-learned about History of Intellectual Development of Europe by J W Draper.
 He also read diverse writers such as Plutarch, Rousseau, Chekhov and Brecht.

 Death

-Muhammad Ibrahim Joyo died at the age of 102 at his elder son's residence in Hyderabad, Sindh, Pakistan on 9 November 2017.
+Muhammad Ibrahim Joyo died on 9 November 2017 at the aged of 102 at his elder son's residence in Hyderabad, Sindh, Pakistan.